 Group leaders: Professor Tom Kay, Dr Bala Krishnamurthy

-Team members: Professor Helen Thomas, Dr Gaurang Jhala, Dr Prerak Trivedi, David de George
+Team members: Dr Gaurang Jhala, Dr Prerak Trivedi, David de George

 Defining the roles of type 17 immune responses and IL-17 family cytokines in type 1 diabetes